ccpnmr/analysis/doc/static/ReadmeV3Assign.txt

 alias assign="/path/to/distribution/bin/assign"

-After sourcing your rc file or opening a new terminal you can open assign by typing assign into the terminal.
+After sourcing your .cshrc (in csh) or .bashrc (in bash) file or opening a new terminal you can open assign by typing assign into the terminal.

 2. Code Structure